carlosonunez/slack-status-updater/README.md

 # How to test

-1. Use Docker Compose to bring up the stack: `docker-compose up -d`
+1. Use Docker Compose to bring up the API: `docker-compose up -d api`
 2. Run tests: `docker-compose run tests`